 Conner Byestewa Jr. Award

 Conner Byestewa Jr. (1937-1999) was the Director of Environmental Protection and the Agriculture Regulatory Office for the Colorado River Indian Tribes (CRIT).
-Since 2000, the Tribal EPA & U.S. EPA Region 9 Conference has celebrated his life and legacy by awarding the Conner Byestewa Jr. Award to Tribal environmental professionals from Region 9.
-Conner set the bar for environmental protection in Region 9 and beyond.
+The Tribal EPA Region 9 Conference established the Conner Byestewa Jr. Award in his honor in 2000.
 This award highlights the achievements of Tribal environmental professionals in Region 9 who are committed to Conner’s principles of tribal self-government, improved human health, and environmental protection.

 About